ChaseMilligan/Wikiyickistan/content/Zahur Entertainment Network/Free League of Drakkenheim.md

 ## Emberwood Village

-Emberwood Village is a safe haven where player characters may rest, recuperate, and resupply between their adventures in Drakkenheim.
+Emberwood Village is a safe haven where adventurers rest, recuperate, and resupply between their adventures in Drakkenheim.
 Equipment, lodgings, spellcasting services, a few magic items, and other amenities are available from the many folk dwelling in the village.

 Two decades ago, Emberwood Village was little more than a farmers market, blacksmith, a pub, a small chapel and a few dozen cottages.
 The local businesses served the farmlands and logging camps surrounding the capital, and the town was an occasional rest stop for merchants to stop off on their way to Drakkenheim.

 As the town lies some five miles south of the capital city, it was not directly damaged by the meteor shower, though the impact shattered the windows of every building, caused some weaker structures to collapse, and left some in the village blinded or deafened.

 Emberwood Village persisted despite the odds.
-After the civil war, adventurers began showing up in the town.
+After the civil war of [[Westemär]], adventurers began showing up in the town.
 Explorers heading towards the dark city needed a safe place to tend their wounds and rest, and so Emberwood Village gradually became a sort of boom town on a new frontier for adventure.

 #### Equipment